 Our Uplander LT had second-row captain's chairs, which are amply spacious and comfortable for good-sized adults.
 The third-row bench will be no problem for kids through age 15 or 16, even on long drives, but access to the third row is not the best.
 The pathway between the individual second-row seats is narrow, hampered further by the folding utility table.
 For access from the outboard side, a one-button mechanism folds the seatbacks forward and slides the entire seat toward the front.
 That said, it doesn't make climbing in back much easier than walking between the second-row seats.

-PhatNoize adds a second video screen to the single-DVD entertainment system and a wallet-sized 40-gig hard drive that slips into the overhead rail system.
+PhatNoise adds a second video screen to the single-DVD entertainment system and a wallet-sized 40-gig hard drive that slips into the overhead rail system.
 That's enough storage space for 10,000 audio files in virtually any format, or 40 feature films in the MPEG format.
-PhatNoize has a voice-browsing feature that allows the driver to cycle through menu offerings with buttons on the steering wheel hub.
+PhatNoise has a voice-browsing feature that allows the driver to cycle through menu offerings with buttons on the steering wheel hub.
 A USB port allows photographs to be loaded directly from a digital camera.
-Moreover, the PhatNoize hard drive is easily removed and attached to a PC, to be loaded with whatever an Uplander owner chooses.
-The system is improved for 2006 with pre-loaded promotional content, including TV shows from Nickelodeon, music from eMusic, audio books from Audible and video games from Capcom.
+Moreover, the PhatNoise hard drive is easily removed and attached to a PC, to be loaded with whatever an Uplander owner chooses.
+The system was improved last year with pre-loaded promotional content, including TV shows from Nickelodeon, music from eMusic, audio books from Audible and video games from Capcom.

-The Cargo Convenience center has its advantages.
+The optional Cargo Convenience center has its advantages.
 It can keep certain items out of site, and holds plenty of groceries without allowing them to slide.
 Yet it's not very deep, and it raises the load height for larger items a good eight inches.

-Moreover, GM continues to take conventional overhead-valve engine technology to new heights.
-The 3.9-liter V6 will be the first cam-in-block engine with fully variable valve timing.
-This technology should deliver a nice, broad power curve, with lots of acceleration-producing torque at all engine speeds.
-It should also help optimize fuel mileage.
-We expect the bigger engine will deliver real-world mileage comparable to the standard V6.
+GM continues to take pushrod-overhead-valve engine technology to new heights.
+Uplander's 3.9-liter V6 is the first cam-in-block engine with fully variable valve timing.
+This technology delivers a nice, broad power curve, with lots of acceleration-producing torque at all engine speeds.

-Handling is reminiscent of old-school GM.
+Uplander's handling, however, is reminiscent of old-school GM.
 This is no doubt by design, because GM is perfectly capable of building vehicles with a more contemporary ride-handling balance.
 In other words, Chevy thinks Uplander buyers want a soft ride, and to get it they'll tolerate side-to-side sway in any corner taken faster than parking-lot speed.
 We prefer more responsive handling and don't mind putting up with a little road vibration as the price of it.
 Uplander's steering has too much power assist for our taste, and it feels numb.
 While the ride is soft, the suspension can also be loud and clunky on rough surfaces.
 Uplander simply does not respond as crisply as some other minivans, though some drivers may prefer the softer ride.

 J.P.
 Vettraino filed this NewCarTestDrive.com report from Detroit.